Topological Hyperbolicity of Moduli spaces of Elliptic Surfaces: Introduction

 \end{thm}

+Here the non-isotriviality of $f$ means that the family $f$ cannot become trivial after any finite base change.
 The above Shafarevich hyperbolicity conjecture was proved by Parshin \cite{par-68} and Arakelov \cite{ara-71}.
 By the theorem above we know that the quasi-projective curve $U:= Y \setminus \Delta$ is a hyperbolic curve.
 Over the field of complex numbers, an algebraic curve $U$ being hyperbolic is characterized in three equivalent ways: \begin{enumerate} \item the Euler characteristic of $U$ is negative; \item there exists a negatively curved metric on $U$; \item the fundamental group $\pi_1(U)$ is infinite and non-abelian. \end{enumerate}

-In consideration of the importance of the Shafarevich conjecture in algebraic and arithmetic geometry, it is significant to generalize it to the case of higher dimensional family.
-Let $f:\, V \to U$ be a family of polarized manifolds of dimension equal to $n$ and with semi-ample canonical divisors.
-One expects that the base space $U$ is ``hyperbolic''.
+In consideration of the importance of the Shafarevich conjecture in algebraic and arithmetic geometry, it is significant to generalize the above three perspectives to the higher dimension cases.
+Let $f:\, V \to U$ be a family of polarized manifolds with semi-ample canonical divisors.
+One expects the base space $U$ to be ``hyperbolic''.
 When $U$ is a quasi-projective variety of higher dimension, there are different notions of hyperbolicity; for instance, the Brody hyperbolicity and Kobayashi hyperbolicy (cf. \cite{kob-98}).
 In this paper, we would like to introduce the notion of \emph{topological hyperbolicity}.
-We first recall that for a finitely generated group one has the notion of \emph{exponential growth} which characterizes the large size of this group (cf. for instance \cite{Mil68}).
-By definition we can check that if a finitely generated group has exponential growth, then it has to be infinite and non-abelian. \begin{defi} A quasi-projective variety $U$ over $\mathbb{C}$ is said to be \emph{topologically hyperbolic} if its topological fundamental group satisfies the following property: for each subvariety $Z \subset U$ of positive dimension, the image $\mathrm{Im}[\pi_1(\widetilde{Z}) \to \pi_1(U)]$ has exponential growth, where $\widetilde{Z}$ is the normalization of $Z$. \end{defi}
+We first recall that for a finitely generated group one can associate a growth function $\ell$: for each positive integer $s$ let $\ell(s)$ be the number of distinct group elements which can be expressed as words of length $\leq s$ with a fixed choice of generators and their inverse (cf. for instance \cite{Mil68}).
+We say the finitely generated group has \emph{exponential growth} if $\ell(s) \approx a^s$ for a real constant $a>1$.
+The notion of {exponential growth} characterizes the large size of this group.
+By definition one can check that if a finitely generated group has exponential growth, then it has to be infinite and non-abelian. \begin{defi} A quasi-projective variety $U$ over $\mathbb{C}$ is said to be \emph{topologically hyperbolic} if its topological fundamental group satisfies the following property: for each subvariety $Z \subset U$ of positive dimension, $\pi_1(\widetilde{Z})$ has exponential growth (where $\widetilde{Z}$ is the normalization of $Z$), and the image $\mathrm{Im}[\pi_1(\widetilde{Z}) \to \pi_1(U)]$ is infinite and non-abelian. \end{defi}